VMFA-542: Operation Odyssey Lightning

 In August 2016, elements of VMA-542 assigned to the 22d MEU, participated in Operation Odyssey Lighting.
 During the operation, they delivered more ordnance off of the USS Wasp than any other harrier squadron assigned to an LHD.

 Operation Inherent Resolve

-In 2018, elements of VMA-542 assigned to the 26th MEU, conducted combat operations out of Shiek Isa Air Base in Bahrain.
+In 2018 and 2020, elements of VMA-542 assigned to the 26th MEU, conducted combat operations out of Shiek Isa Air Base in Bahrain.

-Future Plans
+F-35B transition

-On December 1, 2022, VMA-542 retired its remaining Harriers and stood up VMFA-542 Det Fox to prepare the squadron for initial transition to the F-35B Lightning II.
-VMFA-542 will become the Marine Corps’ first east coast F-35B fleet squadron in 2023.
+On 1 December 2022, VMA-542 retired its remaining Harriers and transitioned to the F-35B Lightning II.
+VMFA-542 received its first F-35B on 31 May 2023 and became the Marine Corps’ first east coast F-35B fleet squadron after achieving Safe For Flight certification on 11 August 2023.
+Their first deployment with F-35B, was to Evenes Air Station in Norway to participate in Nordic Response 2024.
+VMFA-542 achieved full operating capability with the F-35B in April 2024.